 Daydreaming of extending your growing season and building your very own year-round greenhouse?
 It’s easier, more affordable, and will provide you and your family with more food than you might think — thanks to one of North America’s most accomplished permaculture designers, Jerome Osentowski.

 In his groundbreaking book, The Forest Garden Greenhouse, Osentowski provides growers of all skill levels in-depth information on greenhouse construction plans, soil-building techniques, the secrets of successful companion planting, details on a revolutionary energy-cycling technology called the “Climate Battery,” and much more.
 Complete with illustrations, photos, and case studies of successful greenhouse projects of all scales, The Forest Garden Greenhouse will fundamentally change the conversation about growing food indoors.

-In the following excerpt, Osentowski presents some basic considerations to take into account when designing your greenhouse, long before construction begins.
+In the following excerpt adapted for the web, Osentowski presents some basic considerations to take into account when designing your greenhouse, long before construction begins.
 Pro Tip: Save money by using 50-70% salvaged materials—the author once built a new greenhouse with reclaimed steel he had saved for 15 years before finding just the right project for it!

 Read on and get started turning your dream of a tropical backyard greenhouse into a reality.

 Considerations for Building Your Own Greenhouse

 In the beginning there was the rock; all soils start with the degradation of rocks, the parent material.
 As it breaks down, as it dissolves and erodes, it produces the minerals vital to the soil.
 We might also say that in the beginning was the sun; the first blast of sun coming over the ridge at the Central Rocky Mountain Permaculture Institute (CRMPI) is the energy that makes all of this possible.
 That’s the first thing that we should be thinking about: not how to design a greenhouse but just basking in that sun without any structure.